matdomeier/rotation_sensitivity/README.md

 ## 2. Case study: quantifying the repercussions of the differences between plate models on a true biological analysis

 ### 2.1.
 Fossil data pre-processing
 #### 2.1.1.
+Coral reefs

+We downloaded all reefs occurrences from the [PaleoReefs Database](https://www.paleo-reefs.pal.uni-erlangen.de/), and extracted 'true' coral reefs (scleractinian) with a tropical affinity  (`scripts/data_analysis/05_prepare_fossil_reef_data.R`).
+After extraction, 420 occurrences remained.

+#### 2.1.1.
 Crocodiles

-We download all Crocodylomorpha occurrences from [The Paleobiology Database](https://paleobiodb.org/#/) and we filter out all marine taxa, as their past distribution was shown [not to exhibit any climate-driven pattern](https://www.nature.com/articles/ncomms9438).
-This made us work with 4205 occurrences (see [*prepare_fossil_croc_data.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/prepare_fossil_croc_data.R)).
+We download all crocodile ('Crocodylomorpha') occurrences from the [Paleobiology Database](https://paleobiodb.org/#/).
+As the past distribution of marine taxa appear unassociated with climate, we removed all marine taxa (`data/occurrences/marine_taxa.txt`) from the dataset [not to exhibit any climate-driven pattern](https://www.nature.com/articles/ncomms9438).
+This resulted in a dataset of 4205 occurrences (see (`scripts/data_analysis/06_prepare_fossil_croc_data.R`).

-#### 2.1.2.
-Coral reefs

-We use all Reefs occurrences from [The Paleo Reefs Database](https://www.paleo-reefs.pal.uni-erlangen.de/), and filter in Tropical (warm-water) coral reefs with Scelarctinian skeleton, main current indicators of the tropics.
-We ended up having 420 occurrences (see [*prepare_fossil_reef_data.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/prepare_fossil_reef_data.R)).

 ### 2.2.
 Rotating occurrences

-As the occurrences are not provided with an absolute age estimate but within an age interval, we rotate each occurrence for its corresponding mid-age rounded to the nearest Myrs, using the `reconstruct()` function of the [Chronosphere](https://cran.r-project.org/web/packages/chronosphere/index.html) R package (see [*rotate_fossils_with_chronosphere.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/rotate_fossils_with_chronosphere.R)).
+As the occurrences are not provided with an absolute age estimate but within an age range, we used the midpoint age to rotate each occurrence, using the `palaeorotate()` function from the [palaeoverse](https://cloud.r-project.org/web/packages/palaeoverse/index.html) R package ver.
+1.0.0 (`scripts/data_analysis/07_rotate_fossils.R`).

 ### 2.3.
 Analysis
 #### 2.3.1.
 Tropics and subtropics reconstruction in deep time